shakfu/py-js/README.md

 If you opted to include `pyjs.mxo` as an external in your standalone, then it may be a litte more involved:

-You can first test if it works without issues by building 'a max standalone' from the `py_test_standalone_only_pyjs.maxpat` patcher whici is included in `py-js/patchers`.
+You can first test if it works without issues by building 'a max standalone' from the `test_standalone_pyjs.maxpat` patcher which is included in `py-js/patchers/tests/test_standalone`.

 Open the resulting standalone and test that the `pyjs` object works as expected.
 If it doesn't then try the following workaround: